Build Your Own Self-Steering Windvane

 OLYMPUS DIGITAL CAMERA

-And–voila!–you have a self-steering windvane.
+And that’s it.
 So far this vane has steered me over 30,000 miles.
 I can get it to work in winds down in the 3-6 knot range, and then it has steered the boat while running before a gale under bare poles.
 In order to work well in light airs the gudgeons must be greased from time to time.
 This can easily be accomplished in the water while donning a mask and snorkle.
 Just lift the trim tab up a few inches (it cannot actually pop out of the bottom gudgeon before the blade runs up against the upper gudgeon–with the little plywood cap on, of course), clean, grease, and set back down.

 Now one peccadillo I have found with this type of steering vane is the tendency to over-steer.
 It tends to shove the helm too fast and too far on either side, causing the boat to sail a slalom course.
 One cure for this is to attach shock cords to your tiller lashings which will greatly dampen the effect.
 The size and setup of the shock cords will vary from boat to boat.
 Here is my current setup shown below: